Thaldos/Raspberry-timelapse/README.md

 ```

 ### Install Curl
+On your Raspberry, type in terminal `sudo apt-get install php-curl`.
+##
 ## Server installation
 ### Copy project files
 Copy all contained in `/server_side` to your server in `/var/www/html/yourdomain/`.